-Individuals who connect with and trust their therapist show better outcomes overall.
+Individuals who establish a solid relationship based on connection and trust with their therapist show better outcomes overall.
 They also tend to find therapy more enjoyable, less stressful, and more rewarding.
 Feeling safe and comfortable in the patient-therapist relationship is key to maintaining the kind of openness and honesty that propels therapy forward.

 At the same time, it’s important to find a therapist whose educational background, areas of interest and experience, and treatment strategies align with your expectations and goals.
 Psychotherapy is not a homogenous, one-size-fits-all endeavor.
 There are different schools of thought and different approaches that may work better for you than others.

 In this article, we’ll take a step-by-step look at how to choose an online therapist that meets your emotional and psychological needs.

 The first step is to paint a clear picture—both for yourself and your future therapist—of why you’re seeking therapy.

 One way to do this is to describe where you are now and where you’d like to be.
 What kinds of feelings and thoughts are you having and how would you like them to change?
 There’s no right or wrong approach here.
 Write as much or as little as necessary.
 You might fill a page; you might just jot down a few descriptive words.

 The process is more important than the actual result.
 The act of thinking and writing will help you more clearly understand what you’re looking for, which you can then communicate to your therapist.

 It can also be useful to learn a bit more about the different kinds of therapy available to you.
 Cognitive behavioral therapy (CBT), interpersonal psychotherapy (IPT), dialectical behavioral therapy (DBT), and are all popular approaches.
 Reading through the descriptions may give you a better idea of what approach is right for you.
 This is also something to discuss with your therapist at your first session.